-With flowers and gorgeously restored historic buildings lining its main street, Philipsburg is one of Montana’s most charming towns.
+With overflowing flower baskets and gorgeously restored historic buildings lining its main street, Philipsburg is one of Montana’s most charming towns.

 Once a booming mining town, it’s a place that makes you want to sit on one of its benches along the sidewalk and watch the world go by.
 But first, you need to stop in the town’s enormous handmade candy store, The Sweet Palace.
 It’s a version of the Big Rock Candy Mountain about which Burl Ives sang.
 Amid the Victorian-era decor, you’ll find 50 kinds of fudge, 20 types of caramel and incredible treats like Dark Chocolate Premium Moose Truffles made with Moose Drool Brown Ale by Big Sky Brewing Co.

 Next door is Sapphire Gallery where you can buy a bag of gravel with local sapphires in it for $25.
 Staff will show you how to use screens to clean and sort the gravel to uncover the sapphires.
 You can have the gallery heat-treat them to enhance their color or fashion them into jewelry.

 “Everyone loves finding treasure,” says co-owner Shirley Beck.
 “It’s material that has been waiting for them in the ground for a long time: about 50 million years.”

 But Philipsburg itself is a treasure, and that’s all the more reason to tread lightly on this town that’s growing in popularity.
 Most folks here follow the “Cowboy Code of the West,” which includes reminders like “Talk less but say more” and “Remember some things are not for sale.”
 When it’s time to leave, it may feel like saying goodbye to an old friend.

 “Philipsburg has activities and shops, eateries and photo opportunities, but at the end of your visit we just make you feel good.
 It’s magic,” Beck says.